hanguokai/gdg-archive/README.md

 # gdg-archive
-some old archives about GDG
+Some old archives about GDG, like event sites.